 A small room can affect the sound of your studio monitor.
 If you have a small space, you should consider buying a small monitor.
 Another great way to enhance your sound accuracy would be to place your studio monitor on a speaker stand; this can make your monitor head level and give you the ability to hear sounds at total capacity.

-You may have the best monitor size for your room; however, you may hear a vibrational imbalanceOpens in a new tab. in your sound.
+You may have the best monitor size for your room; however, you may hear a vibrational imbalance in your sound.
 That’s caused by sound waves bouncing off of materials.
 If you elevate your monitor, you’re removing vibrational problems that can occur with smaller rooms.

 It’s not always easy to get the best setup when you’re just starting your studio.
 You may have to adjust before you can get that high-end studio monitor you’ve been eyeing.
 In the meantime, buying a reasonably priced speaker stand can give you better sound for the mixer on a budget.

 Be sure you get the correct size speaker stand for your monitor size.
 Also, consider the height you need your speaker stand to be at.
 You can research that before buying and remember the triangle tip for monitor placement.
-Opens in a new tab.

 7. Pick a Small Monitor for a Small Room

 If you have a small to average room, you’d want to get a small speaker with a high wattage.
-There are many things to consider because studio monitorsOpens in a new tab. are such a complex concept, but basically, you want to adjust your monitor sizes to fit your room size.
+There are many things to consider because studio monitors are such a complex concept, but basically, you want to adjust your monitor sizes to fit your room size.

 Some believe that room size doesn’t matter; it’s simply essential to consider your wattage and power.
 However, some have experienced a problem with sound and volume quality from having too large a monitor in too small of a room.